kedycatsudo/mealmatch/README.md

 # MealMatch Backend API

-This is the backend API for the MealMatch project.
+This is the FUll Stack Web Application for the MealMatch project.
 It provides RESTful endpoints for user authentication, profile management, and meal sharing/claiming.

 ## Table of Contents